8 critical design aspects for better public restrooms

 Access to public restrooms should comply with all Disability Discrimination Act requirements, and as a minimum, comply with the Australian Standard AS 1428 and AS 2890 to ensure that they are accessible to all users: people with disabilities, those with high support needs, the elderly, or parents with young children.

-Changing Places facilities are also an option.
-These toilets go beyond standard accessibility with features like height-adjustable adult change tables, hoists, and extra space for carers, ensuring dignity and practicality for individuals with severe disabilities and their families.
+Changing Places facilities are also recommended to ensure the open space is accessible to all.
+These facilities go beyond standard accessibility with features like height-adjustable adult change tables, hoists, and extra space for carers, ensuring dignity and practicality for individuals with severe disabilities and their families.

 Avoid designing in steps or steep ramps where possible — this reduces accessibility.
 In busy locations or in carparks, provide a clearly defined, accessible and safe pedestrian path to the toilet.
 Where there is co-located parking, you should strive to include at least one disabled parking bay.